11 month old sleep schedule: Bedtime and nap scheduleUpdated Jun 10, 2022

 How much should an 11 month old sleep?

-At 11 months old, we’ll continue to aim for at least 13.5 hours of total sleep per day (11 - 12 hours at night and 2 - 3 hours of day sleep over 2 naps).
+Sleeping is important for infant brain development.
+At 11 months of age, we’ll continue to aim for at least 13.5 hours of total sleep per day (11 - 12 hours at night and 2 - 3 hours of daytime sleep over 2 naps).
 Most children need 3 - 3.75 hours of awake time in between sleep periods at this age.

 [Note: for children who were born early, we go by their adjusted age for sleep development.]